opennetworkinglab/aether-docs/ng40_test_results.rst

 Functionality
 ^^^^^^^^^^^^^

-This nightly-run job deploys the OMEC control plane and OMEC data plane on the dev cluster using images from `aether-helm-charts <https://gerrit.opencord.org/plugins/gitiles/aether-helm-charts>`_, then runs the following NG40 test cases:
+This nightly-run job deploys the OMEC control plane and OMEC user plane on the dev cluster using images from `aether-helm-charts <https://gerrit.opencord.org/plugins/gitiles/aether-helm-charts>`_, then runs the following NG40 test cases:

 - 4G_M2AS_PING_FIX
 - 4G_M2AS_UDP